 Supporting our local communities, charities and good causes – and having fun!

-Freemasonry provides the common foundation for friendships between members, many of which will last for life.
+One of the oldest social organisations in the world, Freemasonry is not defined by an ideology.
+It is open to people from all religions and political persuasions and provides the common foundation for friendships between members, many of which will last for life.

-Freemasonry brings people together irrespective of their race, religion or any other perceived differences that can divide us as a society.
+With a membership of more than 200,000 people drawn from communities across the UK, Freemasonry brings people together irrespective of their race, religion or any other perceived differences that can divide us as a society

 Our aim is to “Make a Difference” in all of our activities – whether this is through individual Lodges, our interaction with each other as members, or our relationship with the community as a whole.

 – Mark Estaugh Provincial Grand Master of West Kent